Wolox/redux-recompose/README.md

   const reducer = createReducer(completeReducer(reducerDescription));
   ```

-We are working to introduce other completors like:
+We are working to introduce other completers like:
 ```
 completeActionTypes
 completeFromProps